d370urn3ur/AnnotatedParseObject/README.md

 # AnnotatedParseObject

-Annotation processor that generates ParseObject subclasses from a schema object.
+Annotation processor that generates ParseObject subclasses from schema objects.
 Tested on Android.
 Currently in alpha, **USE AT YOUR OWN RISK!!!**

 ## Installation